 Australian Chamber policies for VET include:

-- Restore industry leadership of VET (where industry is defined as employers), at all levels including strengthening industry representation on the Australian Industry and Skills Committee, ensuring Industry Reference Committees are strongly reflective of industry and that the standards for providers require industry engagement, in order that the system delivers outcomes that meet the needs of the labour market.
+- Strengthen industry representation on the Australian Industry & Skills Committee and ensure Industry Reference Committees are strongly reflective of industry.
+Standards for providers require industry engagement in order for the system to deliver outcomes that meet the needs of the labour market.

-- Ensure that the VET system is agile and flexible in its implementation in order to deal with the needs of each industry sector while at the same time being mindful of the considerable cost of frequent change.
+- Ensure training package development process is responsive to industry through a competitive market for Skilled Service Organisation services, and that the VET system is agile and flexible in its implementation, to deal with the needs of each industry sector while at the same time being mindful of the considerable cost of frequent change.
+Ensure that the new concept of Skills Organisation meets the needs of Industry.

-- Continue to support student and employer choice of VET provider in order to ensure providers perform to the standards required by industry and remain responsive to the needs of students.
+- Continue to support student and employer choice of VET providers in order to ensure providers perform to the standards required by industry and remain responsive to the needs of students.

-- Implement a national approach to VET funding and policy development to improve consistency and skills outcomes, and minimise inefficiency and duplication across the activities of the Federal, State and Territory governments.
+- Implement a transparent approach to VET funding and policy development to improve consistency and skills outcomes, and minimise inefficiency and duplication between the activities of the Federal, State and Territory governments.

 - Highlight the value of skill sets to provide training focused on employer needs and support the funding of skill set training in the system.